iondrive/config/README.md

   * `type`: the type of the config variable.
   * `env`: override the environment variable name (allows you to ignore the config prefix in special circumstances).
   * `values`: for an enum type, the values allowed.
+  * `validator`: a custom validator function that is passed the config value string.
+If it returns false, the config value is invalid and an error will be thrown.

 ```js
 // config.js